adityak714/mevn-app-handyman-finder/README.md

 ### Pages

-* Login: page for users to access their personal accounts
+* Log in: page for users to access their personal accounts
-* SignUp: page for new users to create their personal accounts
+* Sign Up: page for new users to create their personal accounts
-* ForgotMyPassword: page used for users that forgot their password
-* Home: page with dashboard with options like searching for listings and looking for handymen in a specified area
+* Home: page that shows a dashboard with the classification of all of the requests made
+* Find Handymen: page where clients can locate handymen, create requests and add or view reviews based on location and profession filtering
-* CreateRequest: page which asks the user for all of the required information to request services
+* My Requests: this is a two-sided page based on the user who has logged-in.
+The client can see all requests made, see all the information about the request and has the option to delete a specific request of their choice.
-* MyRequests: page showing all of the requests made by a user (with optional filtering/sorting)
-* AcceptedRequests: page showing in ascending order by date all of the accepted service requests made by a user
-* SearchResults: upon clients search entry, a page showing all listings matching criteria (such as location, job, etc)
-* ClientProfilePage: page showing the personal information of the user
+* Profile Page: the profile page shows the profile information of the user.
+The user has the options to delete their profile, update specific fields about themselves, and update their current password.
-* WorkerProfilePage: page showing the personal information/reviews of the handymen

 ### Entity-Relationship (ER) Diagram